giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

   main:
     parent: advanced
 user_questions:
+  - How can I configure OIDC in my cluster?
-  - How can I add a new connector?
+  - How can I add a new OIDC connector?
 aliases:
   - /basics/configure-dex-in-your-cluster/
 last_review_date: 2021-10-01